miss-mad/Whos-App/README.md

 ## User Story

-As a user <br>
+As a user
-I want to chat with other people across the world<br> So I can have fun conversations
+I want to chat with other people across the world
+So I can have secure and anonymous conversations

 ## Acceptance Criteria